avinashnair02/Banglore_Houseprice_prediction/README.md

 Technology and tool used for the project:

-Python
-Numpy and Pandas for data cleaning
+*Numpy and Pandas for data cleaning
-Matplotlib for data visualization
+*Matplotlib for data visualization
-Sklearn for model building
+*Sklearn for model building
-Jupyter notebook, visual studio code and spyder as IDE Python flask for http server
+*Jupyter notebook, visual studio code and spyder as IDE *Python flask for http server
-HTML/CSS/Javascript for UI
+*HTML/CSS/Javascript for UI